 The U.S. Treasury Secretary has expressed an intention to pursue widespread reform of the U.S. mortgage finance system, including the potential restructuring of Fannie Mae and Freddie Mac.
+In addition, legislative initiatives for U.S. mortgage finance reform have been and may continue to be proposed from time to time by members of Congress.
+Most recently, Senate Banking, Housing and Urban Affairs Committee Chairman Mike Crapo (R-ID) released an outline for potentially significant U.S. mortgage finance reform legislation.
 These reform efforts could have significant effects on housing demand, real estate values and prevailing mortgage rates for residential properties.
-Uncertainty as to which reforms will ultimately be implemented and ongoing questions with regard to the U.S. Administration policies could reduce future business investment and consumption patterns, which in turn could adversely affect the borrowers.
+Uncertainty as to which reforms will ultimately be implemented and ongoing questions with regard to the U.S. Administration policies and legislative efforts in Congress could reduce future business investment and consumption patterns, which in turn could adversely affect the borrowers.
 In addition, on December 22, 2017, the Tax Cuts and Jobs Act was enacted, providing for significant reductions in corporate and individual tax rates as well as additional changes including a reduction of the home mortgage interest deduction and a limitation of the deduction for state and local taxes.
-Such changes could lead to increases or decreases in housing inventories based on fluctuations in residential real estate values as well as fluctuations in residential mortgage rates, which could have a significant impact on affordability.
+Such changes could lead to increases or decreases in housing inventories based on fluctuations in residential real estate values as well as fluctuations in residential mortgage rates. which could have a significant impact on affordability.
 Such changes could also result in prepayments on the Reference Obligations at rates that differ materially from the rates assumed in the prepayment model used herein or result in increased Credit Events and Modification Events with respect to the Reference Obligations, adversely affecting the yields on the Notes.
 Finally, the United States, China and other countries have recently imposed or in some instances threatened the imposition of tariffs, quotas, trade barriers and other restrictions on imports into their respective countries.
-While the scope of these restrictions remains unclear, it is possible they will serve to depress economic activity generally in the United States and abroad, adversely affecting borrowers and contributing to general market volatility.
+Although the United States and China are currently negotiating an agreement that would prevent the imposition of some tariffs, the scope of these and other restrictions remains unclear, and it is possible they will serve to depress economic activity generally in the United States and abroad, adversely affecting borrowers and contributing to general market volatility.